lanternadev/lanterna-lab/README.md

    Build a non-trivial Linux software project, gaining practical experience with Python, PyTorch, Bash, GitHub, monitoring, Kubernetes and related tooling.

 2. **MLOps experience**
-   Design and operate CI/CD pipelines for machine learning systems: build and test ML code, package trained models as versioned artefacts, deploy them into serving, and monitor their behaviour in production.
+   Design and operate CI/CD pipelines for machine learning systems: build and test ML code, package trained models as versioned artefacts, deploy and monitor their behaviour in production.

 4. **Retrieval-Augmented Generation (RAG) deep dive**
    Explore RAG architecture and best practices, from ingestion and embeddings to re-ranking, evaluation, and corpus governance.